-Whole cottonseed contain gossypol, which is toxic to monogastric and young ruminants.
-Although mature dairy cattle can detoxify gossypol, no more than 10 pounds of cottonseed products (cottonseed meal plus whole cottonseed) should be included in rations to prevent toxicity.
+Whole cottonseed contains gossypol, which is toxic to monogastric and young ruminants.
+Although mature dairy cattle can detoxify gosspol, no more than 10 pounds of cottonseed products (cottonseed meal plus whole cottonseed) should be included in rations to prevent toxicity.
 Soybeans may be fed raw or roasted and can be cracked.
-Do not include raw soybeans in rations containing urea as they contain an enzyme, urease, which breaks urea into ammonia that will decrease the palatability of the ration.
+Raw soybeans should not be included in rations containing urea as they contain the enzyme "urease," which breaks urea into ammonia that will decrease the palatability of the ration.
 Roasting increases the amount of protein escaping rumen degradation.
-Roasted soybeans are especially effective when rations based on haylage are fed to high producing cows during early lactation.
-Do not grind oilseed since this releases the oil directly into the rumen and may interfere with digestion.
-Extruded oilseed are very digestible, but limit the amount fed to reduce the negative effect the free oil will have on fiber digestibility.
+Roasted soybeans are especially effective when rations based on haylage are fed to high-producing cows during early lactation.
+Oilseed should not be ground since this releases the oil directly into the rumen and may interfere with digestion.
+Extruded oilseed are very digestible, but the amount fed should be limited to reduce the negative effect the free oil will have on fiber digestibility.